Nirmal-Sudheer/CIFAR-10/README.md

 6.Upload images to gradio interface to run inference.

 # Model Results:
+<ins>Without Transfer learning:</ins>
 <ins>Training Accuracy: 82%</ins><br>
 The model demonstrated an accuracy of 82% on the training dataset.
 This indicates that during the training phase, the model correctly classified 82% of the training samples.<br>
 <ins>Test Accuracy: 72%</ins><br>
+The model's performance on unseen data, represented by the test dataset, resulted in an accuracy of 72%.<br>

+<ins>With Transfer learning:</ins><br>
+<ins>Training Accuracy: 79%</ins><br>
+The model demonstrated an accuracy of 79% on the training dataset .<br>
+<ins>Test Accuracy: 70%</ins><br>
-The model's performance on unseen data, represented by the test dataset, resulted in an accuracy of 72%.
+The model's performance on unseen data, represented by the test dataset, resulted in an accuracy of 70%.<br>

 # Conclusion:
 The model shows promise in its ability to classify CFIR-10 images with 72% accuracy on unseen data.
-Further enhancements and fine-tuning could potentially improve its performance and generalization ability.
+Further enhancements and fine-tuning could potentially improve its performance and generalization ability.<br>

+Fine-tuning the VGG16 model on the dataset yielded a test accuracy of 70%.
+With additional resources and dedicated hyperparameter tuning, achieving a higher accuracy appears feasible, indicating the potential for enhanced performance with optimized model configurations and increased computational capabilities.